Decision Intelligence Platform

 Learn how to quickly Build, Test, and Debug these decision models.

-You also may analyze how Enterprise-Level Decision Models can be organized:
+You may analyze how complex Enterprise-Level Decision Models can be organized by looking at LOAN/LoanServices.

 You can use these and many other provided decision models to create your own models by adding your own decision variables and business rules.
-OpenRules also provides a User Manual for Business that doesn’t require any preliminary knowledge.
+OpenRules also provides a User Manual for Business that requires no prior knowledge.